Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 Before you can start using your hot tub, there are a few more things to consider:

 • Location: It is important to have a level, solid surface so that the hot tub is stable.
 Water should also drain quickly, and the air should be able to circulate well under it.
-Lawn is less suitable.
+The lawn is less suitable.
 Gravel or crushed stone are best suited as a foundation.

 • Heating: Dry hardwoods are suitable as firewood.
 Softwoods have the disadvantage that they develop resin, which can produce more soot.
 Do not put chipboard, paper or waste in the oven.
 It takes an average of two to three hours to heat up.
 When using the inside stoves, make sure that the tub is filled with water.